jvieroe/jvieroe/README.md

 I'm a Social Data Scientist with a background in Political Science, applied quantitative methods, and programming in <a href="https://www.r-project.org/"> <img src="https://www.r-project.org/logo/Rlogo.svg" alt="" width="20"></a>.

-A former PhD student at the <a href="https://politicalscience.ku.dk"> Department of Political Science (UCPH) </a>, I currently work as a consultant/analyst/data scientist for a private Danish consultancy firm.
+A former PhD student at the <a href="https://politicalscience.ku.dk" target="_blank"> Department of Political Science (UCPH) </a>, I currently work as a consultant/analyst/data scientist for a private Danish consultancy firm.
 You can check out my resumé <a href="https://github.com/jvieroe/CV/blob/main/CV_JeppeVieroe.pdf" target="_blank"> here </a> (download <a href="https://github.com/jvieroe/CV/raw/main/CV_JeppeVieroe.pdf"> here</a>).

 Recently I've been focusing on spatial data analysis 🗺️, data visualization &#128202;, and sports analytics &#9917;.